nop00/nuclear/README.md

 * `-s, --source` - The NuGet package source URL.
 Defaults to `https://api.nuget.org/v3/index.json`.
 * `-k, --api-key` - The API key to authenticate on the package source.
 * `--dry-run` - Show what would be deleted.

+## About this fork
+I wanted to remove all versions from certain packages, but the command kept stopping removing versions whenever an error occured (usually a 404 on a package version), so this fork just wraps the delete command in a `try..catch` in order to keep it going.